orbit-love/github-actions-templates/CONTRIBUTING.md

 * [ ] The integration uses the following environment variable names for the Orbit credentials: `ORBIT_WORKSPACE_ID` and `ORBIT_API_KEY`

 Once you are ready, you can open up a new pull request with your contribution and a member of the Orbit team will review it.

+If you are unsure of how to complete these items, please reach out to us, and we'd be glad to help!
+You can email us at [devrel@orbit.love](mailto:devrel@orbit.love) or you can open an issue in this repository.
 ## Opening an Issue

 We always welcome issues, if you've seen something that isn't quite right or you have a suggestion for a new feature, please go ahead and open an issue in this project.
 Include as much information as you have, it really helps.